spydx/equinor-ctf-2024/writeups/onsite/EPT Printer/FesseMisk/README.md

 ![alt text](image-3.png)

 After waiting for >30 seconds, we are now approved!
-Now we are able to print stuff by using the `Printing Form`.
+Now we can print stuff by using the `Printing Form`.

 ![alt text](image-4.png)

-In the source code, we find `template.tex`, indicating that we must write our code in Latex format in order to get the flag.
+In the source code, we find `template.tex`, indicating that we must write our code in Latex format to get the flag.
 In the template file, we can also see what commands are set, and where our input will be read.

 ```tex
 $ cat template.tex